 Cutting Handbag Straps

 Ladies, beware.
 Your handbags are at peril.
-My advice is to purchase a bag with extra tough straps.
+Purchase a bag with extra tough straps.

 ATMs (Cash Machines)